fserdeniz/yHHS/README.md

 - With 5 ms input, the pipeline reliably outputs: `NDLRB`, `CyclicPrefix`, `DuplexMode`, `NCellID`, `NSubframe` (SSS now strictly 3GPP-compliant).
 - The analyzer also reports `FrameOffsetSamples`, the sample index shift required to align the capture so that subframe 0 starts at sample 0.
-- PBCH fields (`CellRefP`, `PHICHDuration`, `Ng`, `NFrame`) require CRS-based channel equalisation; the current code implements the spec descrambler/interleaver/decoder but still needs that equaliser to pass CRC checks on real captures.
-The emitted MIB diagnostics expose bit-error counts so you can gauge confidence before trusting the numbers.
+- PBCH fields (`CellRefP`, `PHICHDuration`, `Ng`, `NFrame`) now try both a lightweight phase-only EQ and a CRS-based candidate; success still depends on SNR/channel selectivity.
+MIB diagnostics expose bit-error counts so you can gauge confidence before trusting the numbers.
 - Heuristic parts (TDD special subframe/config index) are intended for presentation/triage; longer captures improve accuracy.
 - Production-grade PBCH decoding additionally benefits from multi-frame combining and robust channel estimation.
 - Processing steps are informed by MATLAB/Simulink LTE workflows, but every routine here is an independent Python implementation.